Boomerang mechanism explaining the excess radio background: Constraints and allowed region

-All constraints are explicitly indicated and the allowed region is in white.
+All constraints (shaded regions) are explicitly indicated.
 The horizontal dashed lines give the upper bound on $\Delta m^2$ for different values of $L_{\rm i}$.
-One can also notice the experimental constraints on $\mu_{\rm eff}$ that basically translates into an upper bound on $\sin^2 2\theta_0$.
-The orange line is the isocontour line for $\gamma_{\rm res}=1$, marking the border between the adiabatic and the non-adiabatic regime.
-In the right panel of Fig.~\ref{fig:constDm2sin2th0} we also show constraints and allowed region in the plane $\mu_{\rm eff}$ versus $T_{\nu}^{\rm res}$ and one can see how there is a very interesting lower bound $\mu_{\rm eff}/\mu_{\rm B}\gtrsim 10^{-16}$.
+One can also notice the experimental constraints on $\mu_{\rm eff}$ that basically translate into an upper bound on $\sin^2 2\theta_0$.
+The orange line is the iso-contour line for $\gamma_{\rm res}=1$, marking the border between the adiabatic and the non-adiabatic regime.
+In the right panel of Fig.~\ref{fig:constDm2sin2th0} we also show constraints and allowed region in the plane $\mu_{\rm eff}$ versus $T_{\nu}^{\rm res}$ for the maximum allowed value of $L_{\rm i}=10^{-2}$.
+As one can see, we find a very interesting lower bound $\mu_{\rm eff}/\mu_{\rm B}\gtrsim 10^{-16}$ which might be testable \cite{Giunti:2024gec}.
+Taking smaller values of $L_{\rm i}$ moves up this lower bound on $\mu_{\rm eff}$, making it even easier to be tested.